0xFireball/n4/README.md

 # n4

-an extremely lightweight 2d graphics framework for kha
+a lightweight and minimal 2d game engine built from scratch on kha's cross-platform low-level graphics

 design is inspired by haxeflixel, but n4 is much more minimal. n4 uses a lot of code (mostly math) ripped directly from flixel with some modifications